cowboyai/cim-start/compute/readme.md

 For Nixos, it really just means we also have a hardware-configuration.nix to add to our flake.nix.

-This can be created automatically, or we can use some manual steps to install from iso.
+This can be created automatically, or we can use some manual steps to install from iso or a network.

 Ultimately, we want a system that can detect something is plugged in to the network and configures itself, but that will come later.

-Right now we have to establish a Domain, this means at least one machine running and supports a developer environment, dns and nats.
+Right now we have to establish a Domain, this means a network with at least one machine running and supports a developer environment, dns and nats.

 ## Inventory
 Every resource, whether it be hardware or service contract is available through Inventory.
 This is a Bounded Context of anything we have use of as a resource.